gary-archer/oauth.websample.final/README.md

 ### Overview

 * The final SPA code sample using OAuth 2.0 and Open Id Connect, from my blog at https://authguidance.com
-* **The sample uses a Modern Coding Model, AWS Serverless Hosting and an advanced Token Renewal Solution**
+* **The sample uses a Cloud Hosting, Hardened Security, and Optimal Token Renewal**

 ### Details

 * See the [Final SPA Overview](https://authguidance.com/2019/04/07/local-ui-setup/) for a summary of behaviour
 * See the [Final SPA Instructions](https://authguidance.com/2019/04/08/how-to-run-the-react-js-spa/) for details on how to run the code
-* See the [SPA Reverse Proxy Token Renewal](https://authguidance.com/2020/07/21/spa-reverse-proxy-based-token-renewal/) blog post for advanced details
+* See the [Final Token Renewal Solution](https://authguidance.com/2020/07/21/spa-reverse-proxy-based-token-renewal/) for best options on multi tab / app browsing
 * See the [Web Content Delivery](https://authguidance.com/2018/12/02/spa-content-deployment/) post for details on cloud deployment

 ### Programming Languages